How To Get Your Small Business Noticed By Investors

 "Investors often view this as a test," she says.
 "If you can’t do the work to network in to them, why should they believe you can do the hard work to build your business?"

 Getting dollars from investors after your small business has already been running is challenging.
 Getting funding for a business that you haven’t even started yet?
-That’s even more of a challenge.
+Well that’s even more of a challenge.

 You can seek out a loan from the U.S. Small Business Administration.
 It’s possible, too, to take out business loans from private lending companies like us.
 Just keep in mind the extra steps you may need to take to verify a steady income.
 These loans can help you build your business in its earliest stages.

 The Best Ways To Finance Your Budding Business